The Beatles - The White Album

 15. In the song John Lennon points out that the Walrus is Paul.
 John later noted that this was a joke.

-16. The song "Dear Prudence" was written about Prudence Farrow - the sister of film actress Mia Farrow.
+16. "Dear Prudence" was written about Prudence Farrow - the sister of film actress Mia Farrow.
 She stayed with the Maharishi Yogi in India in 1968 and locked herself in a room for weeks, as part of what Lennon described as an attempt to find God faster than anyone else.
 The song is Lennon's attempt to persuade her to get out of her room.

 17. "Ob-La-Di, Ob-La-Da" means life goes on in the language of the Yoruba tribe from Nigeria.